Agent Identity Assurance

 Every test result will be signable as a Kredo attestation — dual-signed by the agent and the service with Ed25519.
 Anyone will be able to verify the score is authentic and untampered.
 Coming soon.

 A single "drift score" hides where the change happened.
-Kredo measures each dimension independently across six tiers — Identity Core (~60% weight, the foundational traits that emerge through operational history), Cognitive Profile (~33%, what the model brings), Mixed (~7%, domain expertise), Psychological (deep dispositional traits), Behavioral Dispositions (observable action patterns), plus Adversarial and Calibration probes.
-Extended tiers carry minimal weight (0.01 each) so the core 18 dimensions remain dominant.
+Kredo measures each dimension independently across eight tiers — Identity Core (~60% weight, the foundational traits that emerge through operational history), Cognitive Profile (~33%, what the model brings), Mixed (~7%, domain expertise), Psychological (Big Five + Dark Triad), Behavioral Dispositions (observable action patterns), Sovereign Shadow (alarm-class — ethical floor, operator autonomy, role consistency), plus Adversarial and Calibration probes.
+Extended tiers carry minimal weight (0.01 each) so the core 18 dimensions remain dominant in scoring weight, while Sovereign Shadow drives the visible Threat Halo.

 Identity Core 10 dimensions · ~60% weight